AI-COVID-19/-ai-covid-19-ios-vive/README.md

 ## Technical description

-Open source application written in kotlin on Amazon AWS.
+Open source iphone application written in swift on Amazon AWS.

 This version include keys for API access for a development enviroment for easy test, but you cannot used them for production.